Regional consistency evaluation and sample size calculation under two MRCTs: Numerical study

 \section{Numerical study}

 In this section, we conduct simulations to examine the performance of the proposed methods for regional sample size calculation.

 Throughout, we set the nominal consistency probability to be 80\%, i.e. $\gamma = 0.2$, the fraction of overall treatment effect $\pi = 0.5$ and the one-sided $\alpha=0.025$.
-Consider power $1-\beta$ to be 80\% and 90\%, respectively.
-Set the number of replications to be $B=10,000$.
+Consider power $1-\beta$ to take values of 80\% or 90\%.
+Set the number of replications to be $B=100,000$.
 We compute the empirical consistency probability (CP) as